Fantomas42/django-blog-zinnia/README.rst

   * `Fantomas' side
     <http://fantomas.willbreak.it>`_.

-If you used Zinnia and liked it, don't hesitate to send me the url of your website, it will be added to the list.
+If you are a proud user of Zinnia, send me the url of your website and I will add it to the list.